tongye-nz/tongye-nz/README.md

 🔧 I am mainly focusing on Full Stack Development and have a strong interest in AI.

-⚡ I have experience in: Python, Javascript, SQL, HTML, CSS, Azure.
+⚡ I have experience in: C#, Python, TypeScript, SQL, HTML, CSS, React, Azure.

+🔭 ISTQB® Certified Tester

 🌱 I love exploring and learning new things!
-I’m currently learning AWS and Azure AI Fundamentals.
+I’m currently learning Playwright and Machine Learning.

 📫 How to reach me: flick a message to me on LinkedIn ~